alejandroschuler/r4ds-courses/lectures/2-data-transformation.md

 ```

-Use the desc function to sort by descending values
+Use the desc function to arrange by descending values
 ===========================================================

 ```r
 arrange(gtex_data, desc(Blood))